Website Engagement Metrics – What are Engagement Metrics? Website Engagement Metrics Google Analytics

 These services have been tested by many marketers and they have proven to be very effective in increasing conversions of their customers.

 Cost per conversion refers to a website’s total cost divided by total conversions in a given period.

-And it can be an important metric for tracking your return on investment (ROI).
+It can be an important metric for tracking your return on investment (ROI).

-And if your cost per conversion is high, then you should consider lowering it and vice versa.
+If your cost per conversion is high, then you should consider lowering it and vice versa.

 So that you can spend less money on ads and still make a profit from them.

-And one way to lower your cost per conversion is by using a service like Facebook Lead Ads.
+One way to lower your cost per conversion is by using a service like Facebook Lead Ads.

 This tool allows you to create custom lead forms for Facebook ads that people can fill out when they click on your ad link.